 Flights to and around Myanmar

-Yangon International airport was officially launched in 2016 and pretty modern and I spent a few hours hanging out at KFC waiting for my flight home, though the other domestic airports are much smaller and more basic.
-You can buy your tickets online or through the local tour agencies.
+Yangon International airport was officially launched in 2016 and pretty modern and I spent a few hours hanging out at KFC waiting for my flight home.
+The other domestic airports are much smaller and more basic.
+You can buy your flight tickets online or through the local tour agencies.

 International round trip flight prices range around $300-$400 on average, while my internal flight from Bagan to Yangon cost me 130,000 (about S$130) for a one-way.
 Singaporeans don’t need a visa for visits less than 30 days in Myanmar, yay!